izarlas/crypto-display/README.md

 ## Getting started

-- The React frontend is accessible at `localhost:5173`
+- The React frontend is accessible at `http://localhost:5173/`
+- The Nest backend is accessible at `http://localhost:3000/`

 ## OpenApi specifications